luksops/templateform-reactjs/README.md

 # About the app

-This application is a form template styled with material-ui library and completely controlled by function components, integrated with useEffect, useState and useContex hooks to create an interactive single page application that is ready to export data.
+This application is a form template styled with material-ui library and completely controlled by function components, using React Hooks (useEffect, useState and useContext) to create an interactive single page application that is ready to export data.

 # Run the app